decaylabs/moviedb/README.md

 ###Improvements

 * Better handling of the omdbapi endpoint.
 On slow responses, the application should let the user know what is happening.
-Right now, is works smoothly on common requests ex. "star wars" but less so on requests that take considerably longer to return the result (specific movie).
+Right now, is works smoothly on common requests ex. "star wars" but less so on requests that take considerably longer to return the result.

 * Re-design structure including breaking some of the containers into subsets of functional components that serve a more Parent container.